desmond-ong/psychWidgets/continuous_time_slider/README.md

 Also, I wrote this using a Mac and have gotten it to work (with some modifications) on Windows.
 If you're running Windows, do note that Matlab has a lot of annoying cross-platform differences, so if your problem is due to e.g. PCs using `\` and Macs using `/`, please try to fix that yourself.
 Those should be the only differences.
 [You should also try some of the demos at: http://psychtoolbox.org/]

+## PsychoPy version

+My old labmate Emma Templeton has written a version of this in PsychoPy!
+Her github repo can be found [here](https://github.com/emtempleton/ConversationRatings).

 ## References and Acknowledgements